isomerpages/mlaw-corp/news/press-releases/_posts/2014-04-22-First-Time-Conviction-Of-A-Shareholder-Of-A-Licensed-Moneylender.md

 ---
-layout: post
-title: First Time Conviction Of A Shareholder Of A Licensed Moneylender
+title: 'First Time Conviction Of A Shareholder Of A Licensed Moneylender'
 permalink: /news/press-releases/first-time-conviction-of-a-shareholder-of-a-licensed-moneylender
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 22 Apr 2014 Posted in [Press releases](/news/press-releases)